 Perched on the slopes just south of Avon, and a little under two hours straight out I-70 from Denver sits Beaver Creek Resort, one of Colorado’s most famous and most luxurious ski areas.
 The resort seamlessly combines luxury and alpine adventure with 1,800 acres of skiable terrain, stunning views of the Vail Valley and surrounding peaks in every direction, and several top-notch ski-in/ski-out hotels.

 The resort prides itself on offering terrain for all ability levels, and there truly is something for everyone with everything from meandering greens to intensely steep double-black diamonds on the multiple peaks that make up the resort.

 Once you’ve had your fill of skiing for the day there is no shortage of restaurants, spas, galleries, and shops to discover among the three base villages.
 If the dozens of shops and restaurants in Beaver Creek don’t have what you’re looking for, the Riverfront Express Gondola provides service to the edge of Avon, which itself is a pleasant mountain town worth exploring.

 Ski Cooper – 108 miles / 1 h 55 min

 Leadville’s hidden gem is perfect for families and beginner/intermediate skiers looking to save a few bucks and time on the lift lines.
 Although new for the 2019/2020 ski season is another chair lift accessing new challenging terrain.
 The Tennessee Creek Basin opens up three types of expert terrain, all of which are steep.

 Local skiers and snowboarders all have their favorite runs and resorts for their own reasons.
-It may take a little time for you to find your favorites, but you can’t go wrong with any of these fantastic options within just a couple hours of Denver.
+It may take a little time for you to find your favorites, but you can’t go wrong with any of these fantastic options within just a couple of hours of Denver.